 Applying to HAVC

-Students interested in the History of Art and Visual Culture studies (HAVC) program must apply to the Bachelor of Arts in Humanities – Faculty of Humanities first year program (OUAC code: BHE) and declare their HAVC major while completing a general Year 1.
-The Faculty of Humanities Advisor email@example.com can recommend the courses to be completed during first year in preparation for the HAVC program (Years 2-4).
+Students interested in the History of Art and Visual Culture studies (HAVC) program must apply to the Bachelor of Arts in Humanities – Faculty of Humanities first year program (OUAC code: BR) and declare their HAVC major while completing a general Year 1.
+The Faculty of Humanities Advisor firstname.lastname@example.org can recommend the courses to be completed during first year in preparation for the HAVC program (Years 2-4).
 Please see the Academic Advising section further down this page for more information.

 Applying to Studio Art